WHY DOES IT MATTER?

 - HIV seropositivity / AIDS.

 - Past history of leukaemia or malignant lymphoma.
-Must be disease, treatment and review free for five years.
+Must be disease and treatment free for 5 years.

 Bone or joint problems: